titansmc/prometheus-exporter-onlyoffice/README.md

 Pay attention that by default, the `info/info.json` page is only available from localhost.
 The onlyoffice's nginx configuration has to be modified if the exporter is not running localy.

+This modified version is including the number of active connections, valid to monitor the enterprise licenses left. `onlyoffice_connections_current`.

 ## Collectors

 OnlyOffice metrics: